dxx/feignhttp/README.md

 }
 ```

 The `page` parameter will as query parameter in the url.
-An url which will be sended is `https://api.github.com/repos/code-mcx/feignhttp?page=1`.
+An url which will be send is `https://api.github.com/repos/code-mcx/feignhttp?page=1`.

 ### Header